AlexanderKoch-Koch/learning_to_be_taught/Readme.md

 ### Meta-World ML45 training
 The code for this experiment is in experiments/ml45. ml45_demonstrations_training.py and ml45_language_training.py start the corresponding training runs. make_figure.py creates the training progress figure.
 The directories in the script might have to be changed.
+The trained policies are also avaible in experiments/logs/ml45.

 ### Sample efficient V-MPO experiment
 The scripts for this experiment are in the experiments/vmpo_replay_ratio folder.